-The process for closing accounts will differ between institutions and between different products and accounts.
+The process for closing accounts will differ between institutions and between different products and accounts, (see section 19.1.1).
 The intention is to capture the amount withdrawn from the account in connection with the closure process, as opposed to the account balance at the point of closure given there is an expectation the balance will be reduced prior to point of closure.
 For these purposes it is acceptable for the Financial Institution to: